Open water swimming can be frigid, murky and downright scary.

 With the right attitude, the right equipment and the right amount of training and precaution, there’s no reason to stay dry.
 With the right wetsuit, experience, and precautions you can swim in the lakes all year round.
 Remember that a swimmer is very small in a big lake.
 Open water swim during daylight hours and tow a kayak or brightly colored float for visibility and to grab onto if you need a break.

 Here are three tips to help you make the most of your open water swim.

 Safety always comes first.
 For open water swimming, that means swimming with a training partner or someone who’d be happy to kayak alongside you during your swim.
 An added bonus: if your swimming buddy is at the same experience level as you, you’ll work through any challenges together; if your partner’s more experienced, there’s extra knowledge and confidence for you to borrow.

 Dress for the occasion

 The right gear can make or break someone’s affinity for open water swims.
 Leak- and fog-free goggles are key, as is a properly-fitting wetsuit.
-Make sure you pick one that’s for swimming — usually available at area outdoor shops — and not for surfing or scuba diving.
+Make sure you pick one that’s for swimming – usually available at area outdoor shops – and not for surfing or scuba diving.
 Earplugs can be helpful, and don’t skimp on your swim cap: the brighter and louder, the better for visibility.
-Some open water swimmers also tow brightly-colored floats like the Safer Swimmer, which not only helps you be seen, but also holds water and food and acts as a personal flotation device, should the need arise.
+Some open water swimmers also tow brightly-colored floats that not only help you be seen, but also holds water and food and acts as a personal flotation device, should the need arise.

 Get out of the pool